piposa/klipper-toolchanger-experimental/docs/heater_power_distributor.md

 model: rapido_v2              # none|bambulab|v1|rapido_v2|v3|triangle70|custom, defaults to none
 active_extruder_boost: 1.8    # multiply weight of active tool (1.0 = equal-share), defaults to 1
 poll_interval: 1.0            # seconds between updates, defaults to 1
+safe_distribution: true       # set false to start heaters from 100 and ramp down by the distributor
+sync_mpc_power: false         # <i>(kalico mpc_control only)</i> set true to tell MPC its temp-derated available watts each tick to get better control across a wide temp band (may require recalibration of MPC)
 ```

 If you prefer your **own derating curve**, set `model: custom` and provide `temperature, factor pairs` (`factor` is a 0–1 multiplier on rated watts):